-There is limited on-street parking just by the venue, and a larger free car park within a 5-minute walk near Booth’s supermarket (HG4 2BT).
+There is limited parking at the venue and a large car park with honesty box within a 5-minute walk in the picturesque Market Place (HG4 4HN).

 Where can I contact the organiser with any questions?

-You can use the Contact Us page or email using firstname.lastname@example.org.
-We’ll get back to you when we can!
+Please use the Contact Us page and we’ll get back to you when we can!

 Do I have to bring my printed ticket to the event?